gennadiy-gaysha/portfolio_project_2/README.md

 ### Project Goals

-* The website should offer a layout that is straightforward to comprehend and traverse.
+ - The website should offer a layout that is straightforward to comprehend and traverse.

-* The website should contain complementary colors that interactivity to engage the player in the game play.
+ - The website design should incorporate complementary colors to enhance interactivity and engage the player during gameplay.

-* Responsive design should make the game accessible on different devices.
+ - Responsive design should make the game accessible on different devices.

-* The website should comprise rule section that is easily accessible to the player..
+ - The website should comprise Game rules section that is easily accessible to the player.

-* It should also include a maximum score table with the history of the maximum scores gained.
+ - It should also include a maximum score table with the history of the maximum scores gained.

-* The game should contain sound effects that create an immersive gaming atmosphere.
+ - The game should contain sound effects that create an immersive gaming atmosphere.

 ### User Stories